 *Water should be clean and changed out every day.
 We use Rubber Buckets that we place on Blacks so we can keep them up of the ground, so that they can not poop in there water.
 We use Hot water in the winter time.
 We like the rubber bucks especially during winter time becuse its esier to break up the ice in them .

 * Minerals should also be provided.
 You can choose to leave

 out as free choice our add to there feed.

 We provide ours as Free choice and have several Mineral/Baking soda stations.
 We use the Mineral feeder with 2 sides (Green color).

 My goats love it and it provides all the minerals they need

 We also provide our goats with Baking soda that we place in our two sided feeders used for our minerals, one side for minerals and the other for Baking soda

-*Your baby goat should be kept up to date on there vaccinations.
-We have or vet vaccinate are baby goats at 8 days old when dibudded.
+*Your baby goats should be kept up to date on there vaccinations.
+We have our Vet give the first CDT at 8 -10 days old when they are dibudded.